LieberInstitute/spatial_DG_lifespan/code/03_shinyapp/www/documentation_spe.md

   - `edited_imaged`: shows your edited image from the Edit image tab.
   - `lowres`: shows low resolution images of raw immunofluorescence data before image processing such as spectral unmixing and object segmentation.
 * `Discrete variable to plot`: which discrete variable (typically with the cluster labels) to visualize.
 We include the clusters:
+  - `BayesSpace`: Unsupervised spatial clustering of the spots.
   - `ManualAnnotation`: your own manual annotation of the spots.
-  - `scran_quick_cluster`: quick clustering results of spots prior to computing sum factors for computing logcounts.
-See [this](https://github.com/LieberInstitute/spatial_NAc/blob/2a839d5c3254f303f0a961ba9d6930501de36aef/code/05_harmony_BayesSpace/01-build_spe.R#L224-L229) for more details.
 * `Continuous variable to plot`: which gene or continuous variable (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
 Details:
   - `sum_umi`: sum of UMI counts across a spot.
   - `sum_gene`: number of genes with non-zero counts in a spot.